lewismj/kea/README.md

   }
 ```

-We can now get individual elements as:
+We can now read individual elements, for example,

 ```scala
   config.as[String]("example.foo.some-string")